-Junior units are offered at four different levels: advanced, normal, fundamental and introductory.
+Junior units are offered at four different levels: advanced, mainstream, fundamental and introductory.
 The level at which you study mathematics should be determined by your mathematical background and your ability.

-As a general rule, if you have done HSC Mathematics Extension 2 then you should take advanced units; if you have done HSC Mathematics Extension 1 then you should take normal units; if you have done HSC Mathematics then you should take fundamental units.
+As a general rule, if you have done HSC Mathematics Extension 2 then you should take advanced units; if you have done HSC Mathematics Extension 1 then you should take mainstream units; if you have done HSC Mathematics then you should take fundamental units.
 Later chapters in this book give more detailed advice as to which level you should choose.

-Advanced, normal and fundamental units are all worth 3 credit points.
+Advanced, mainstream and fundamental units are all worth 3 credit points, with the exception of DATA1001, which is worth 6 credit points.